GitKraken.dev

 GitKraken Status

-Items in the Focus View can be pinned, to move the item to the top of the list, and can be snoozed, to be hidden under the SNOOZED section.
+To organize further, items in the Launchpad can be pinned, to move the item to the top of the list, and can be snoozed, to be hidden under the SNOOZED section.
 To pin or unpin and item, click the pin in the pin column.
 To snooze an item, hover over an item, select the snooze icon, and select the desired time option – selecting snooze will snooze the item until it is manually unsnoozed.
 To unsnooze an item, click on the SNOOZED section header, hover over the desired item and select the unsnooze icon for that item.

 Cloud Patches